 The boat yard opened in 1970.
 They have extensive dry and wet docks here, but the boat builders and craftspeople work all over the world on different vessels.
 They worked on the re-planking of HMS Victory down in Portsmouth.
 The yard has also been used as a backdrop for many maritime scenes in TV and films.

 Let take a moment to stop and focus on our senses again, this time we’re going to do a practice of mindfulness called ten breaths - this is where we stop and spend some time noticing everything we can about the focus of our awareness.
-We’re going to turn our full attention to the tall ship that’s in the dock next to Nielson.
+We’re going to turn our full attention to the tall ship Kathleen May that’s in the dock next to Nielson.

 You might notice: